SaharZo321/nonogram-solver/README.md

 The solutions are created by using only the rows constraints.

-### Second step - going through all the possible solutions to complete a board
+### STEP #2 - going through all the possible solutions to complete a board

-Now, all left to do is just go through all the row solutions created to complete a board by checking the column constraints.
+What's left to do is iterate over all the row solutions which were found, and complete a board by checking the column constraints.

 The algorithm used is Back-tracking.
-Every step adds a new row solution to the board.
+Every step adds a new row solution to the current board.
 If successfully, adds another, otherwise it will back-track to the old board, until the board is complete.

 <img src="./public/videos/solve.gif" width=400/>